southsidefreddy/project-plan-da2/README.md

 * SQL for querying and joining the datasets.
 * Seaborn, Matplotlib, and/or Tableu to plot visualizations
 * Include instructions on how to activate the program.
 This will include activating the virtual environment and using the requirements.txt file.
-* I will create annotate the notebook by leaving descriptivemarkdown comments throughout  the code.
+* I will annotate the notebook by leaving descriptive markdown comments throughout the code.

+## Questions Based On The Dataframes

+Which country consumes the most coffee and what type of coffee?

+Which coffee drink contains the most caffeine?

+Is there any relationship between caffeine content and how much coffee is consumed based on the collected data?